filip-szczepankiewicz/safe_pns_prediction/readme.md

 NOTE: The characterization of the hardware IS NOT PART OF THIS CODE!
 These parameters must be supplied by the user.

-The PNS model is based on the SAFE-abstract;
+The PNS model is based on the SAFE-abstract:
 SAFE-Model - A New Method for Predicting Peripheral Nerve Stimulations in MRI by Franz X. Herbank and Matthias Gebhardt.
 Abstract No 2007.
 Proc.
 Intl.
 Soc.
 Mag.
 Res.
 Med.
 8, 2000, Denver, Colorado, USA